Skip to main content

 Answer

 In Procore, cost types are a way to identify and classify your project's job costs.
 They can also be used to generate reports.
-See View Job Cost Summary Report.
+View the Job Cost Summary Report in View a Report.
 When managing your cost types list in Procore:

 Note

-If your company is using the ERP Integrations tool, not all integrated ERP systems support the 'cost type' concept.
-Some systems use an alternate term to refer to 'cost type.'
-For details, see What are 'cost types' and how does our ERP integration support them?
+For companies using Procore's Company level ERP Integrations tool, some integrated ERP systems refer to Procore's 'cost type' concept using an alternate term.
+To learn more, see What are 'cost types' and how does our ERP integration support them?

 See Also